onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

-# Active Directory Shuffler and Slack Integration
+# Active Directory Shuffle and Slack Integration

 ## Objective
-The Active Directory, Shuffler and Slack Integration project aimed to create an automated incident response workflow that bridges security monitoring with real-time team communication.
-The primary focus was to establish seamless integration between Active Directory security events, SOAR (Security Orchestration, Automation and Response) capabilities through Shuffler, and instant notification systems via Slack.
+The Active Directory, Shuffle and Slack Integration project aimed to create an automated incident response workflow that bridges security monitoring with real-time team communication.
+The primary focus was to establish seamless integration between Active Directory security events, SOAR (Security Orchestration, Automation and Response) capabilities through Shuffle, and instant notification systems via Slack.
 This hands-on experience was designed to simulate enterprise-level security operations workflows, automate threat detection responses, and demonstrate proficiency in orchestrating multi-platform security tools essential for SOC Tier 1 analyst responsibilities.

 ## Acknowledgment:
 A big thanks to Steven from the @MyDFIR for the walkthrough and guidance on YouTube.
 The invaluable insights greatly aided me in completing this project.